 Blistering skin disorders are conditions in which there are fluid-filled skin lesions on the body.
 Blistering disorders are different from the typical blister you may get from wearing a new pair of shoes and often require testing to diagnose.
 Although there are several types of blistering disorders, the most common stem from autoimmune conditions and can lead to moderate to severe itching, bleeding, and open sores.
 Unlike the common blister that may arise from a slight irritation, blistering disorders form lesions within the deeper layers of the skin, making it much more serious.
-Blistering can appear as a widespread rash on the body and become increasingly irritated through contact with clothing, soaps, and chemicals.
-Both men and women can be affected by blistering conditions, however it is more commonly found in older individuals.
-If you believe you have developed a blistering disorder, it is important to make an appointment with a dermatologist for proper treatment.

 Diagnoses and treatment options